prakashchaurasiya02/AIML/README.md

-# 🧠 Segmentation Evaluation with Dice Coefficient for segmentation models
+# 🧪 Segmentation Evaluation Using Dice Coefficient and IoU

-This project demonstrates how to compute evaluation metrics like **Dice Coefficient**, **Jaccard Index (IoU)**, and **Accuracy** for segmentation models using a synthetic dataset of binary masks.
+This project shows how to evaluate **image segmentation models** using metrics like **Dice Coefficient**, **Jaccard Index (IoU)**, and **Accuracy**, with a simple synthetic dataset made of circular binary masks.

+---

 ## 📌 Overview

-We simulate a simple medical-image-style segmentation task using circular binary masks.
-A logistic regression model is trained to classify pixels as foreground (1) or background (0), and segmentation performance is evaluated using common metrics.
+We simulate a basic segmentation task—like detecting objects in medical images—using randomly generated circles in images.
+A **Logistic Regression** model is trained to classify each pixel as either foreground (1) or background (0).
+Then, we evaluate how well it performs using standard segmentation metrics.

-### 🎯 Key Features
-- Synthetic binary mask generation
-- Pixel-wise logistic regression model
-- Dice Coefficient & Jaccard Index calculation
-- Accuracy score
-- Visual comparison of ground truth and predicted masks

 ---

-## 📁 Files
+## 🚀 Features

-- `segmentation_metrics.py` — Main script with data generation, training, evaluation, and visualization.
-- `README.md` — This file.
+- ✅ Generate synthetic binary masks (circle shapes)
+- 📊 Train a pixel-wise **logistic regression** model
+- 📐 Compute key evaluation metrics:
+  - **Dice Coefficient**
+  - **Jaccard Index (Intersection over Union)**
+  - **Accuracy**
-- Output: Visualization of predicted vs ground truth masks.
+- 🖼️ Visual comparison of ground truth vs predicted masks

 ---

+## 📁 Files Included

+- `segmentation_metrics.py` – Python script for data creation, training, evaluation, and visualization
+- `README.md` – Project description and instructions
+- 📷 Output: Image showing the ground truth and predicted mask side by side

+---

-## ⚙️ Requirements
+## ⚙️ Installation & Requirements

-Install dependencies using:
+Make sure you have Python installed, then install the required libraries:

 ```bash
 pip install numpy matplotlib scikit-learn